Questions and Answers about

 If building a new home, the extra cost can be minor.
 In some cases, it will actually be cheaper than a conventional house, as some utilities charge for installing electrical service to a new house.
 Land beyond the electrical grid is also much cheaper.

-There will be no more bills from the electrical utility, but there will be new costs instead.
-YouÕll need to pay for propane gas, occasional maintenance of the generator (oil change, etc.) and the battery bank will need to be replaced about every four years.
+A. There will be no more bills from the electrical utility, but there will be new costs instead.
+YouÕll need to pay for propane gas, occasional maintenance of the generator (oil change, etc.) and the battery bank will need to be replaced about every four or five years.

 The battery bank is the main cost.
-I use a set of six low-cost golf cart batteries, which last me about four years.
-Last time that set me back about $600.
+I use a set of six low-cost golf cart batteries, which last me about five years.
+Last time that set me back about $900.

 Some people use smaller batteries, some much larger and costlier batteries.